Cash Flow In Real Estate – The #1 Reason to Invest

-In order to calculate cash flow in real estate, you simply take how much income is leftover after all of the bills have been paid.
+In order to calculate cash flow property brings in, you simply take how much income is leftover after all of the bills have been paid.
 It’s the money you can pocket at the end of the day.

-In the past I dabbled with different types of real estate investing until I found one category, real estate syndications, that are helping us build streams of passive income each year.
+In the past I dabbled with different types of real estate investing until I found a real estate strategy called syndications that help us build streams of passive income each year.